International students from non EU countries should apply for the H10Y Engineering and Physical Sciences Foundation Certificate

 Have a question about studying a foundation year?
-Visit our frequently asked questions.
+See our frequently asked questions.

 Students benefit from a wide range of teaching and learning styles – from traditional seminars, lectures and tutorials to state-of-the-art multimedia and electronic learning systems.

 There are certain core (compulsory) modules such as computing and mathematics that all students study.
 The optional modules vary from year to year.
-Typical modules may include:
+Typical modules may include the following.

 Engineering and physical sciences can lead to a very varied and rewarding career – please see the degrees you are interested in completing after your foundation year for more information.